-For under $500, you can have a board that does it all and is backed by a three-year warranty.
+For this low price, you can have a board that does it all and is backed by a three-year warranty.
 This value compares to the buy one get one free deal at your favorite happy hour.
 Hard to beat.

 Are you tired of switching bindings between your board every day depending on the conditions?
 If so, the Warpig might be the solution.
 Its well-rounded performance made it the most versatile board in the review and crowned Top Pick for the Quiver Killer.
 It has a fun yet strong edging style that comes in a user-friendly package.
 The total package is great for beginners, park riders, and powder rippers alike.